pesi-/node-busmq/docs/usage.md

 A service object can either be serving requests or making requests, but it can't do both.

 Requests to a service have the request/response form - a requester sends a request to the service, the service handles the request and then sends a reply (or error) back to the requester.

+Replies can be streamed instead of sending them as a single response.
+This is useful in cases where the respose is large.

 Any number of service objects can handle requests, as well as any mumber of clients can make requests to the service.
 When there are multiple service objects serving the same service enpoint,